 That's on top of kit like seven airbags, a follow-me-home lighting system, Hill-start Assist Control, Vehicle Stability Control and LED daytime running lights.
 The Active grade includes automatic air conditioning, a four-speaker CD audio system with USB and AUX connection, electrically adjustable, heated, body-coloured door mirrors and electric front windows.
 All that lot for around £20k seems a big ask but Toyota has pulled it off.

 Cost of Ownership

-For example, the Auris Hybrid Excel (91g/km CO2 emissions and 72.4mpg combined cycle fuel economy) will cost less for a company to offer on its fleet than a more modestly specified, mid-grade Focus, Astra or Golf.
+The Bottom line is that overall, even a top Auris Hybrid model will cost less for a company to offer on its fleet than a more modestly specified, mid-grade Focus, Astra or Golf.
 For the company car driver, the personal savings are considerable too.
 More than £2,000 compared to a Focus with similar power output and more than £1,500 compared to a Golf over three years and 60,000 miles.
-The mid-grade Auris Hybrid Icon is a similarly attractive proposition, with total driver savings of up to £1,600 over the same timescale compared to key rivals - including low output eco-diesels.
-This version is even thriftier, returning 87g/km and 74.3mpg.